-Linxent.com™ provides a deterministic framework for deploying, hardening, and managing professional digital infrastructure, optimizing for maximum resource efficiency and zero-latency retrieval.
-This repository serves as the central authority node for systems engineering, frontend architecture, and professional workspace management.
+Linxent.com™ provides a deterministic framework for architecting high-performance ecosystems, optimizing for maximum resource efficiency, zero-latency retrieval, and human sustainability.
+This repository serves as the central authority node for the full-stack integration of systems engineering, platform operations, and environmental infrastructure.

 The 5-Pillar Authority Map